 The capital of the Czech Republic has a number of must-see spots, including the astronomical clock (the oldest one still in operation), the Jewish Quarter, Prague Castle and Golden Lane – where medieval alchemists supposedly attempted to turn common metal into gold.

 Shortest London Luton to Jersey flight duration: 1 hour

 Instead of going to mainland Europe, why not visit one of the UK's many islands?

 Want to see the history of the occupation in cloth-form?
-Then the Occupation Tapestry Gallery is for you.
-The tapestry was weaved by the islanders to celebrate the 50th anniversary of Jersey's liberation.
+The Occupation Tapestry Gallery is for you.
+The tapestry was woven by the islanders to celebrate the 50th anniversary of Jersey's liberation.